crackedsnowboard/project-maven/README.md

 ## Usage

-For detailed information regarding the usage of the app, please read the markdown provided on <b>Usage.md</B> which is listed above in our files.
+For detailed information regarding the usage of the app, please read the markdown provided on <b>Usage.md</B> which is listed above in our files directly below "README.md".

 ## Table of Contents
 * [User Stories](#User_Stories)